mobile app bar

 Get all your NBA news here in just 60 words

 “I didn’t know anything about Kobe,” Cooper stated.
-“All I was told was, ‘Coop come early.
+“All I was told was, ‘Coop, come early.
 We got this kid named Kobe Bryant coming in.
 We want you to work him out.'”

-Bryant did have more size than people give him credit for.
+Bryant was taller than people perceive him to be.
+Maybe that has something to do with his agility.
 He stood at 6’6″ as a shooting guard.
 But he could bang into the paint like a small forward and snatch rebounds from centers due to his vertical leap.
-Cooper didn’t know any of that.
-He told VladTV that his job during the workout was just to defend him.

-Cooper later mentioned that even if there was someone there that day that didn’t see the Mamba’s potential greatness, their doubts were taken away once the drills were over.
 “Kobe, being so young, just had a trickle of sweat down there.
 I was drenched.
 Full sweat.
 He was ready to go.
-Once we went through that workout, everybody was pretty much convinced.”
+Once we went through that workout, everybody was pretty much convinced,” said Cooper.

 Post Edited By:Somin Bhattacharjee